NVSL/QuadClass-Resources/labs/Building-Parts-In-Eagle/README.md

 - There should be no metal under the IMU.
 To enforce this, you should do the following
-  1. Draw a rectangle (using the rectangle tool, not four lines in a rectangle) in `tRestrict` that fills most of the space in under the footprint, but does not overlap any of the pins.
+  1. Draw a rectangle (using the rectangle tool, not four lines in a rectangle) in `tRestrict/RestrictTop` that fills most of the space in under the footprint, but does not overlap any of the pins.
-  2. Draw a rectangle (using the rectangle tool, not four lines in a rectangle) in `bRestrict` that covers the entire footprint.
+  2. Draw a rectangle (using the rectangle tool, not four lines in a rectangle) in `bRestrict/RestrictBottom` that covers the entire footprint.
-  3. Draw a rectangle (using the rectangle tool, not four lines in a rectangle) in `vRestrict` that covers the entire footprint.
+  3. Draw a rectangle (using the rectangle tool, not four lines in a rectangle) in `vRestrict/RestrictVias` that covers the entire footprint.
   4. You have to use the rectangle tool, because lines will only eliminate the line, not the interior.
    In the symbol for the IMU, make sure that all the pin names are visible (i.e., not overlapping and with some some space between them).
 - ~~There should be no solder mask under the middle of IMU.
-To enforce this, draw a rectangle of `tStop` that covers the area under the footprint, but does not overlap the pins.~~
+To enforce this, draw a rectangle of `tStop/SolderMaskTop` that covers the area under the footprint, but does not overlap the pins.~~
 - Include “IMU” in the name of the device you create.
 - You should compute the SMD width based on the IMU datasheet and the `Datasheets/IMU_Soldering\ guidance-{1,2}.pdf` documents.
 You will need to read them quite carefully.
 - The prefix for your IMU device should be “U” (that’s the conventional prefix for ICs).
 - Label the SMDs on the IMU using either the pin numbers or the names used in the datasheet.
 Some pads same replicated names.
 Use something like “GND1”, “GND2”, etc. to distinguish them.
 - Be sure to include a pin-1 indicator that will be visible when the IMU is installed.
 - There are a bunch notes in the technical notes about soldering guidance that say to not solder the pin-1 indicator.
 Our IMU does not have the kind of pin-1 indicator they are referring to, so that guidance does not apply.
-- ~~You will note that it appears that there will be no solder mask between the pads because the `tStop` for the pads overlap.
-The width of the automatically added `tStop` is controlled by the `.dru` file we use during board layout and our DRU file will ensure that solder mask remains.
-However, the DRU file doesn't affect how the `tStop` appears in the footprint editor.~~
+- ~~You will note that it appears that there will be no solder mask between the pads because the `tStop/SolderMaskTop` for the pads overlap.
+The width of the automatically added `tStop/SolderMaskTop` is controlled by the `.dru` file we use during board layout and our DRU file will ensure that solder mask remains.
+However, the DRU file doesn't affect how the `tStop/SolderMaskTop` appears in the footprint editor.~~

 ## Turn in Your Work